X3I/poketwo.com/_pages/guides/leveling.md

 * Complete Achievements
 * Daily Bosses & Quests

-## End-Game Pokémon
+## Leveling Pokémon

 The best place to level up your end-game Pokémon is Cerulean Cave for Kanto, and Victory Road for Johto.

-For lower levelled Pokémon, it's advised to do switch training in these areas, as the wild Pokémon there located are high levelled (~40-ish for Victory Road, ~50-ish in Cerulean Cave, some even reaching 60).
+For lower level Pokémon, it's advised to do switch training in these areas, as the wild Pokémon there located are high levelled (~40-ish for Victory Road, ~50-ish in Cerulean Cave, some even reaching 60).